Trump abruptly ends NPR interview - NewsBreak

 Trump quickly got off the phone after being questioned about whether his claims of election fraud inspired the Capitol attack, NPR said.

-Throughout the interview, Trump reportedly pushed for his fellow Republicans to support his claims and views that the election in 2020 was rigged.Trump says politicians who won’t confirm boosters are ‘gutless’
+Throughout the interview, Trump reportedly pushed for his fellow Republicans to support his claims and views that the election in 2020 was rigged.Trump says he received a vaccine booster shot

 NPR said it asked Trump about a quote from his former lawyer, Rudy Giuliani , shortly after the election.
 “This is not a fraud case,” Giuliani told a judge at the time.